opendocsg/slw-judgments-backfill/2011_SGHC_31/report.md

 _Revenue Law_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 29 of 2011 was allowed in part by the Court of Appeal on 9 January 2012.
-See [2012] SGCA 1.]
+See <span class="citation">[2012] SGCA 1</span>.]

 11 February 2011 Judgment reserved.